What is care coordination?

 How do we help our members afford to eat better?

 Our new nutrition benefit is one of the ways Independent Health supports our members in making the right lifestyle choices.
 For every $2 you spend on fresh fruits and vegetables at TOPS Friendly Markets, you will receive a $1 credit back, to be spent in-store on future grocery purchases.
 You can earn up to $1,000 on your family's food purchases each year.

 *Money back is in the form of store credit for future purchases.
 Available on select Independent Health plans.
 Excludes Medicare Advantage plans.
 Benefits vary by plan.

 How can our plan benefits help you save money and improve your health?

 You'll find our plans combine great benefits with affordability: low copays, low premiums, gym memberships, vision discounts and more.
-We also offer $0 copays on preventive services, including mammograms, cholesterol screenings, colonoscopies and many more.
+We also offer $0 preventive services, including mammograms, cholesterol screenings, colonoscopies and many more.
 The earlier you detect a health issue the better, so take advantage of these services.
 They save you money – and could save a life.

 Benefits vary by plan.

 How do we help you get in better shape?

 FitWorks℠ is our online wellness program, which features a Well-Being Assessment, as well as goal setting and tracking tools.
 You can share recipes, workout ideas and accomplishments with fellow users, and link to additional wellness programs and services.